 What are the different types of air compressors available?

-Essentially, there are two generic principles for the compression of air or gas: positive displacement compression and dynamic compression.
-Positive displacement compressors include, for example, piston compressors, scroll compressors and rotary screw compressors.
+There is mainly two generic principles for the compression of air or gas: positive displacement compression and dynamic compression.

 Positive displacement compressors have a cavity that allows a volume of gas into the machine at atmospheric pressure.
 This chamber then becomes smaller, decreasing the volume and, at the same time, increasing the pressure of the gas.

-If we look at piston compressors, the simplest form is a bicycle pump.
-A piston moves up the cylinder, shrinking the space above meaning that the air has to increase in pressure to be able to fit into the smaller cavity.
+For example, on piston compressors, a piston moves up the cylinder, shrinking the space above meaning that the air has to increase in pressure to be able to fit into the smaller cavity.